hwikgren/PNANetwork/Lists/readme.md

 professionCategory
 * List of raw PNA descriptions of people's professions that correspond to broader categories
 * The list was compiled by us during the development of the network and used for semi-automated assigning of descriptions to the category that contains similar descriptions (see 'knownProffs')
+* E.g.,
-* E.g. +Military personnel
+* +Military personnel
 * 1 Leader of a group of archers from Nineveh
-* If the profession/description of an individual is the second line, use the first line as the profession category
+* If the profession/description of an individual is the second line, use the first line as the Profession category in the network

 SAAKings
 * A list compiled by us connecting kings to the SAA project texts that relate to the king even if he is not be explicitly mentioned